-1 The average locational running annual average (LRAA) for TTHM level was 73 ppb, with a maximum level of 94.2 ppb.
+2 The average LRAA for TTHM level was 69 ppb, with a maximum level of 83.4 ppb.
 The MCL is calculated using the LRAA, the average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience liver, kidney, or central nervous system problems, and may have an increased risk of getting cancer.

-2 99.2% of the samples were below TT value of 0.3 NTU.
+3 99.2% of the samples were below the TT value of 0.3 NTU.
 A value less than 95% constitutes a TT violation.
 Any measurement over 1 NTU is a violation unless otherwise approved by the state.
 Turbidity is a measure of the cloudiness of the water.
-We monitor turbidity because it is a good indicator of the effectiveness of our filtration system.
+We monitor turbidity because it is a good indicator of the effectiveness of the filtration system.

-2023 WATER QUALITY
+2024 WATER QUALITY